Come Home Love: Dinner at 8: Synopsis

-TVI's (Television International) Senior Manager of accounting Lam Siu-siu (Teresa Mo) meets TVI's Director of production Koo Hiu-san (Wayne Lai) when he calls her into a meeting, asking why none of his requested work equipment has been approved for budget.
+TVI's (Television International) Senior Manager of accounting, Lam Siu-siu (Teresa Mo), meets TVI's Director of production, Koo Hiu-san (Wayne Lai), when he calls her into a meeting, asking why none of his requested work equipment has been approved for budget.
 Siu-siu calmly explains that due to errors his assistant Tong Chong-shu (Mark Ma) had in filing the paperwork, they missed the deadline before the fiscal quarter ends, and the account department will not approve any new budget request.
 Hiu-san, who has a reputation as a mean boss, demands to have the issue resolved right away, but Siu-siu tells him to schedule another meeting with her as it is late and nearly time to end work.
-Unimpressed with rationale, Hiu-san mocks Siu-siu for leaving work with the issue unresolved.
+Unimpressed with the rationale, Hiu-san mocks Siu-siu for leaving work with the issue unresolved.
 Hiu-san's comments backfire when Siu-siu mocks him back by hinting that his department is unorganized and then telling him the available executive secretary position in his department has been unfilled for so long because no one wants to work for him.

 Hiu-san finds a way to get Siu-siu to resolve his department's invoice issues when he hints that her best friend Chiu Lei-hung's (Angela Tong) job might be on the line.
 Since then, Siu-siu has assumed Hiu-san is biased against her and wants to get back at her for her insults at their earlier meeting.
 Lei-hung, an unruly worker and slacker, begins working harder, knowing that she might be out of a job soon.
 Seeing Hiu-san's success in getting Lei-hung to change, Siu-siu ask him for advice on how to handle Lei-hung, since her unemployed make-up artist uncle, Lam Yi-mak (Power Chan), who lives with her, has a similar personality to Lei-hung.
-Siu-siu learns that Hiu-san does have a softer side when she coincidentally meets his father Koo Lik-hang (Chung King-fai) after losing her cellular phone.
+Siu-siu learns that Hiu-san does have a softer side when she coincidentally meets his father, Koo Lik-hang (Chung King-fai), after losing her cellular phone.

 Siu-siu is tricked by her co-worker into transferring out of the accounting department, as she thinks someone will be fired because of company budget issues.
 Due to her kindness towards her co-workers, she volunteers to leave the accounting department and interviews for all available positions within TVI, even Hiu-san's longtime unfilled executive secretary position.
 During her interview, Siu-siu does not expect Hiu-san to hire her because of their past clashes, so she gives an honest opinion about him and his department during her interview.
-Siu-siu is devastated when she finds out her co-worker had been wanting to take her position, but her day however ends on a high note when Hiu-San offers her the executive secretary position and lets her know her salary will be higher than what she is currently making as an accountant.
+Siu-siu is devastated when she finds out her co-worker had been wanting to take her position, but her day, however ends on a high note when Hiu-San offers her the executive secretary position and lets her know her salary will be higher than what she is currently making as an accountant.